barryrowlingson/rcoursenotes/Setup/pre.md

 > install.packages(c("sp","rgdal","raster","rgeos","ggplot2","maptools"))

 That should also pull in a lot other dependent packages.
+If that all works without error messages (you may have to ignore some warnings) then everything should be all set.

 MacOS
 -------